 What is Hair Porosity?

 Hair porosity is the hair’s ability to absorb and retain moisture.
-But while porosity is mostly genetic, factors such as heat, environmental stress, and chemical treatments can cause hair aging and significantly alter its structure.
+While porosity is mostly genetic, factors such as heat, environmental stress and chemical treatments can cause hair to age and significantly alter its structure.

-As the hair fibers “age”, the cuticles begin to crack and unravel, exposing the cortex of the hair to various stresses.
-This also results in the hair absorbing too much or too little moisture then quickly releasing it.
+As the hair fibers “age,” the cuticles begin to crack and unravel, exposing the cortex of the hair to various stresses.
+This also results in the hair absorbing too much or too little moisture and quickly releasing it.

 Types of Porosity